 “Specifically, there is very little evidence that digital physical activity interventions have any efficacy for people of low socioeconomic status, but moderate efficacy for those of high socioeconomic status, both between and within studies,” said the new meta-analysis published in the International Journal of Behavioural Nutrition and Physical Activity.

-The tech companies have championed wearable technology as a tool for reducing inequalities in health promotion, which clearly is not the case.
+The tech companies have championed wearable technology as a tool for reducing health promotion inequalities, which is not the case.

 “This study suggests that in a physical activity context, the opposite is true, that is, people who would benefit the most from these interventions are being left behind,” the researchers noted.